-The strength and vitality of our creative practitioners, our cultural organisations and the workforce in our sector, combined with a shared recognition of the challenges ahead, means that we can approach the next 10 years positively, and with confidence in our ability to achieve more, and reach further.
+The strength and vitality of our creative practitioners and cultural organisations, combined with a shared recognition of the challenges ahead, means that we can approach the next 10 years positively, and with confidence in our ability to achieve more, and reach further.
 It is now time to take the next step.